Want to know why toddlers reject vegetables? Most parents inadvertently teach them to.

 A recent study shows that when children favor foods that are high in sugar, fat, and salt they typically don’t like natural flavored foods.
 Foods like vegetables.

-From a nutrition perspective, these foods barely pass the parental “sniff-test.”
+From a nutrition perspective, these foods generally pass the parental “sniff-test.”

-From a habits perspective, they’re a disaster.
+From a creating healthy eating habits perspective, they’re a disaster.
 If you give your children a lot of sweet, salty, and high fat foods throughout the day then these are the flavors their taste buds will come to expect.

 When it comes to feeding kids, most parents think of themselves as Nutrient-Providers and Detectives.